qrno/templatemengo/docs/meta/checklist.md

 - `#define int long long`
 - Fast IO
 - Be _very_ careful when copy pasting, check you've changed everything that needs changing
+- Be wary of special cases, and when you do define one, be very sure you've correctly identified the full extent of their implications

 ## STL